FPGAwars/apio-wiki-archive/The-apio-examples-package.md

 ## 5. Emiting a pull request

 Once your example is ready **emit a pull request** for merging it with the upstream examples.
 In the next release cycle a new apio-exemples package will be ready with your new shiny example

+# Releasing a new package version

+This operation can only be done for those developers with **enough permissions** granted
+Once a **new version** of the apio-example package is **released** it could be installed easily from apio with the command apio install
+examples
+For releasing a new version follow these steps:

+## 1. Create a new release